PatrickAmbrosso/Digital-Garden/content/Expeditions/Terraform/index.md

 ---
 title: Terraform
-description: About Terraform, the Infrastructure as Code (IaC) platform
+description: About Terraform, the Infrastructure as Code (IaC) platform from Hashicorp
 tags:
 publish: true
 slug: terraform